cpfiffer/virtual-econ.info/seminars.md

 ### Essen Health Economics Seminar Series | Virtual Edition

 We are planning to host our Health Econ seminar virtually in the upcoming semester.
-People need to sign up via email to the mailing list to get info about the virtual seminar series.
-We are just starting up the virtual format, so consider the format still to develop in the next weeks.
+People need to sign up via email to the mailing list to get info about the series.
+We are just starting up the virtual format, so consider the format in development for the coming weeks.
 The seminar is jointly held by [CINCH Health Econ Research Center](https://cinch.uni-due.de/) and the [RWI Health Division](http://en.rwi-essen.de/lscr/forschungsbereiche).

 Here is the page of the past winter term: https://www.goek.wiwi.uni-due.de/en/research/mondays-seminar/winter-2019-20/ The summer program will be online soon.

+Send an email to [mondays-seminar@wiwinf.uni-due.de](mailto:mondays-seminar@wiwinf.uni-due.de) to subscribe to the mailing list.